bennejp/Quality-Control-Tool-For-Watches/README.md

 1. Push to the main branch
 2. GitHub Actions will automatically build and deploy to GitHub Pages

-Alternatively, you can deploy to any static hosting service (Netlify, Vercel, etc.) by building and uploading the `dist` folder.

 ## Privacy

 All image processing and overlay manipulation happens entirely in your browser using client-side JavaScript.
 No images, data, or information is sent to any server.
 No analytics, tracking, or data collection is implemented.